Self-publishing: Early examples

-Historically, some authors have chosen to self-publish.
-Successful examples are John Locke, Jane Austen, Emily Dickinson, Nathaniel Hawthorne, Martin Luther, Marcel Proust, Derek Walcott, and Walt Whitman.
-In 1759, British satirist Laurence Sterne's self-published the first two volumes of Tristram Shandy.
-In 1908, Ezra Pound sold A Lume Spento for six pence each.
-Franklin Hiram King's book Farmers of Forty Centuries was self-published in 1911, and was subsequently published commercially.
-In 1931, Irma S. Rombauer, the author of The Joy of Cooking paid a local printing company to print 3000 copies; the Bobbs-Merrill Company acquired the rights, and since then the book has sold over 18 million copies.
-In 1941, writer Virginia Woolf chose to self-publish her final novel Between the Acts on her Hogarth Press, in effect starting her own press.
+Self-publishing has a long history.
+John Locke, Jane Austen, Emily Dickinson, Nathaniel Hawthorne, Martin Luther, Marcel Proust, Derek Walcott, and Walt Whitman are some successful examples.
+In 1759, British satirist Laurence Sterne self-published the first two volumes of Tristram Shandy.
+Joseph Haydn self-publishing his oratorio The Creation in 1800.
+Later, authors like Jane Austen and Walt Whitman found success through self-publishing throughout the 19th century.
+In the early 20th century, Ezra Pound sold A Lume Spento for six pence each while Franklin Hiram King's self-published Farmers of Forty Centuries was subsequently published commercially.
+Virginia Woolf chose to self-publish her final novel Between the Acts on her Hogarth Press, in effect starting her own press.
+Irma S. Rombauer, the author of The Joy of Cooking paid a local printing company to print 3000 copies; the Bobbs-Merrill Company acquired the rights, and since then the book has sold over 20 million copies.